ccgargantua/arena-allocator/README.md

 This project has very simple guidelines for contributing.

  * For any **contributions to the code of `arena.h`**, please open a pull request only if you are **addressing an issue** to fulfill a **feature request or fix a bug**.
-Follow the code style below and run the automated tests before opening a pull request.
+Follow the code style and run the automated tests before opening a pull request.
 All tests must be passed.

  * For **feature requests** or **bugs**, please **open an issue**.